hickory-dns/hickory-dns/README.md

 - Individual feature tests

-  Hickory DNS has many features, each individual feature can be tested in dependently, see individual crates for all their features, here is a not necessarily up to date list: `dns-over-rustls`, `dns-over-https-rustls`, `dns-over-native-tls`, `dns-over-openssl`, `dns-dnssec-openssl`, `dns-dnssec-openssl`, `dns-dnssec-ring`, `mdns`.
+  Hickory DNS has many features, each individual feature can be tested independently.
+See individual crates for all their features, here is a not necessarily up to date list: `dns-over-rustls`, `dns-over-https-rustls`, `dns-over-native-tls`, `dns-over-openssl`, `dns-dnssec-openssl`, `dns-dnssec-openssl`, `dns-dnssec-ring`, `mdns`.
 Each feature can be tested with itself as the task target for `just`:

 ```shell
 just dns-over-https-rustls